rwblickhan/astro-rwblickhan.org/src/content/misc/consciousness-neurodiversity-reading-list.md

 - ["If Materialism Is True, the United States Is Probably Conscious"](http://faculty.ucr.edu/~eschwitz/SchwitzAbs/USAconscious.htm), Eric Schwitzgebel
 - ["Illusionism as a Theory of Consciousness"](https://keithfrankish.github.io/articles/Frankish_Illusionism%20as%20a%20theory%20of%20consciousness_eprint.pdf), Keith Frankish
+- *The Mountain in the Sea*, Ray Nayler
+- "Exhalation", Ted Chiang

 ## Neurodiversity